microsoft/vscode-ai-toolkit/doc/models.md

 There are a set of filters on model catalog as shown in step2:
 - Hosted by:

-    AI Toolkit now supports GitHub, ONNX, OpenAI, Anthropic, Google.
+    AI Toolkit now supports GitHub, ONNX, OpenAI, Anthropic, Google as model hosting sources.
 - Publisher:

-    The publisher for AI models
+    The publisher for AI models. e.g. Microsoft, Meta, Google, OpenAI, Anthropic, Mistral AI, etc.

 - Task:

-    Now only text generation is for this filter
+    Now only 'text generation' is for this filter.

 - Device Type:

-    Depends on the local availability, to filter models by CPU, GPU and NPU
+    Depends on the local availability, to filter models by CPU, GPU and NPU.

-Additional filters in "All Model Types" to filter modes that can run locally or remotely.
+Additional filters to filter modes that can run locally or remotely, with default to include all model types.

 Fine-tuning Support switch filters only the model that can be used to run finetuning.